Poyo-SSB/tetrio-bot-docs/README.md

 **This documentation is not finished.
 If you wish to contribute, pull requests are welcome.**

 This repository is dedicated to documenting the network protocol used by TETR.IO, as well as any other information that may be useful when developing a bot for TETR.IO.
 This is not the only way to develop a bot for TETR.IO—one may also directly interface with or modify the official TETR.IO client, in which case the information in this documentation is largely irrelevant.
-This documentation is for standalone bots which run without using the official TETR.IO client.
+This documentation is primarily for standalone bots which run without using the official TETR.IO client, but extra non-bot information may be available for elements that could be useful to interface with programmatically and are not in violation of TETR.IO's rules.

 ## Bot application process